edgio-docs/edgio-docs/src/pages/guides/upgrading/v6_migration.md

     <Callout type="important">

-      {{ PRODUCT }} version 6 runs your apps in Node.js v16.
+      {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 runs your apps in Node.js v16.
 Therefore, we strongly recommend that you use Node.js v16.x when developing your web application.

     </Callout>